Technomics/flexample/README.md

 ## Installation

-First install the package devtools if you haven’t already
+First install the package devtools if you haven’t already.

 ``` r
 #install.packages("devtools")